jr343/TopiBot/README.md

 Once you've set up your database and your configuration is complete, simply run the bat file(if on windows) or run (Linux):

-`python3 -m LaylaRobot`
+`python3 -m TopiBot`

 You can use [nssm](https://nssm.cc/usage) to install the bot as service on windows and set it to restart on /gitpull Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Support](https://t.m/HEROGAMERS1)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Support](https://t.m/chaudhary_Anjana)
 ## How to setup on Heroku
 For starters click on this button
 </details>